 First, make sure you submitted the data to GLOBE (see above).
 Even if your observations have been submitted, all photos are reviewed before being made available in the database.
-Check back the next day, and your photos should be on the map.
+Check back after the next business day and your photos should be on the map.

 How do I use the GLOBE Visualization System to explore my data and data collected by other citizen scientists?

 The GLOBE Visualization System is a powerful tool for exploring data.
-Clicking question mark icon in the upper right hand corner can access an informational tutorial.
-A full tutorial is available via power point or pdf.
+Clicking the question mark icon in the upper right hand corner can access an informational tutorial.
+A full tutorial is available via PowerPoint or PDF.

 Don't see your question here?
 Please contact us.
 We will respond within 1-2 business days.